Campus Hearing Board FAQ

-You can sign the FERPA release to give your parents/family access to a particular case.
+You can sign the FERPA release to give your parents/family/advisor access to a particular case.
 FERPA waivers without a specific case number indicated will not be accepted.

 The proceedings, the identity of those involved, all files, testimony and findings are private and will generally be disclosed only with your permission.
 However, University officials will be given information on a “need-to-know” basis.

-Yes, the physical file is housed in the Office of Student Rights and Responsibilities.
+Yes, the physical file is housed in the Care & Community Standards Office.
 The disciplinary file will be destroyed no earlier than seven years from the date of the finding of responsible as mandated by various federal laws, with some exceptions.
 Please see the Student Handbook for additional information.

 Suspensions and expulsions are notated on your transcript.

 If you are interested in reviewing your discplinary record or obtaining copies (outside of background checks for school and/or employment purposes), please see our Records Disclosure and Maintenance Policy in the Student Handbook.
 A response to your request will be given within 45 days.

 Yes.
 An appeal must be submitted, in writing, within seven (7) business days of the distribution of the outcome letter.
 Appeal instructions are included in your outcome letter.

 Appeals will only considered for:

 - Procedural irregularity or substantive error that affected the outcome of the matter.; Deviations from the University’s policy and procedures will not be a basis for sustaining an appeal unless significant prejudice resulted

 - New evidence that could affect the outcome of the matter that was not reasonably available at the time the determination regarding responsibility or dismissal was made